tatsu-lab/alpaca_eval/README.md

         Type: Optional[Optional]
         Default: None
         Additional arguments to pass to `PairwiseAnnotator.annotate_head2head`.
+    -A, --Annotator=ANNOTATOR
+        Default: <class 'alpaca_eval.annotators.pairwise_evaluator.PairwiseAn...
+        The annotator class to use.
     Additional flags are accepted.
         Additional arguments to pass to `PairwiseAnnotator`.
 ```